 The Morrison Government has destroyed the specialist stand-alone Family Court of Australia.
 This shameful legacy will do untold damage to Australians for decades to come.

-Graham Perrett is an Australian politician who has been a member of the House of Representatives since 2007, representing the Queensland seat of Moreton for the Australian Labor Party.
-He worked as a schoolteacher, solicitor, author and political staffer before entering parliament.
+Graham Perrett is the Federal Labor Member for Moreton and worked as a schoolteacher, solicitor, author and political staffer before entering parliament.
 You can follow Graham on Twitter @GrahamPerrettMP.

 Support independent journalism Subscribe to IA.